makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

 * PostgreSQL server installed.
 * Created database and user with access granted.

-### Sign Up for FingerprintJS
+### Sign Up for Fingerprint

-First, create an account with FingerprintJS.
+First, create an account with Fingerprint.
 The sign-up process is quick, intuitive, and conventional, and you can try it without usage limits for 10 days.

 Once you’ve signed up, you’ll be presented with a quick start guide for both a CDN and an NPM implementation.
 The code snippet for each approach will include your generated public API key which you’ll use later in this tutorial, so keep this value close at hand.
 If need be, you can access the API Keys page from the left-side menu at any point to fetch and generate public and secret API keys.